PlatinumClaridge/LARBS/README.md

 Since the [launch of LARBS 1.0](https://www.youtube.com/watch?v=yo1qqUH6_O4), I've grown accustomed to using the efficient keybinds, scripts, and programs despite it becoming a [big meme](https://i.imgur.com/WhnDjww.jpg).

 LARBS Void Edition, as the name implies, is optimized to work exclusively on Void Linux with dwm.
 I wanted to bring it back to just one set of keybinds, programs, and scripts that are clear and easy to wrap your head around.
-I've also removed a number of scripts and commands that were personalized to Luke's work flow.

 LARBS Void Edition allows you to skip the relatively demanding task of building a custom Void Linux system.
 You get a complete foundation that can be up and running within 10 minutes while remaining minimal, efficient, and modular.